vuejs-translations/docs-cs/src/api/sfc-script-setup.md

 </script>
 ```

-- Podporováno pouze ve verzi 3.3+.
+- Podporováno až od verze 3.3+.

 ## `useSlots()` & `useAttrs()` {#useslots-useattrs}